gadget78/xahl-node/README.md

 within the terminal to update...

-any other version you can use the install method from here [OK so HOW do we Install ?](#ok-so-how-do-we-install-?)
+for older versions or if `update` doesn't work, you can use the one line command method from here [OK so HOW do we Install ?](#ok-so-how-do-we-install-?)

 #### Old way